Find Affordable College Courses

 $7,650 Average Tuition & Fees

-Black Hawk College did quite well in this year’s ranking of the best value schools for liberal arts / sciences and humanities students.
-It came in at #16 on the list.
+Black Hawk College landed the #16 spot in the 2023 rankings for the best value liberal arts / sciences and humanities programs.
 Located in the small city of Moline, BHC is a public college with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at BHC are $7,650 a year.
+Out-of-state tuition fees for undergraduate students at BHC are $7,650 per year.
 While working on their degree, liberal arts / sciences and humanities majors at BHC accumulate an average of around $7,500 in student debt.

-Full Liberal Arts / Sciences & Humanities at Black Hawk College Report
+Read full report on Liberal Arts / Sciences & Humanities at Black Hawk College

 #16